openstack/ci-log-processing/opensearch-config/README.md

 ## Create ILM - Index Lifecycle Management

 In the OpenSearch Dashboard select `Index Management`, `State management policies`, and then `Create Policy`.
 Make a policy with the following policy statement:

+* For logstash-logs-*

+Delete data for logstash-logs index after 14 days

 ```json
 {